ZealanL/RLGym-PPO-Guide/README.md

 The default obs builder is a decent starting point.
 I've found you can get moderately better results if you add car-relative positions and velocities, but that's a bit more advanced.

 Making obs builders is quite tedious, and also very very high-risk.
-If you slightly mess something up, it could make your bot unable to play the game, or even worse, play the game but poorly (a very insidious genre of bug, because it can be very difficult to tell that something is wrong).
+If you slightly mess something up, it could make your bot unable to play the game, or even worse, play the game but poorly (an annoying type of bug that makes it difficult to tell when something is wrong).

 Since the obs defines the input to your bot's brain, changing obs usually means resetting the bot.